zheng-alice/Deep-Subspace-Clustering/README.md

 >>> matlabroot
 ```

 Run the following on the command line, substituting the previous result into the first line.
-Make sure that ```python``` references a python version that has tensorflow installed.
+Make sure that ```python``` references a python version that has tensorflow installed:
 ```bash
 cd matlabroot
 cd extern/engines/python